 - Players set out to complete specific tasks or obtain specific items on a list.

 - Players use a digital camera or the camera on your phone to photograph each task completed or item obtained.
 (Each team member must appear in at least one of the photos.)

 - Players earn “points” for each task completed within a certain time frame.
-Prizes are awarded to the team with the highest score.
+Scavenger hunt prizes are awarded to the team with the highest score.

-A great example of a local scavenger hunt game is this Random Acts of Kindness scavenger hunt.
+A great example of a local treasure hunt game is this Random Acts of Kindness scavenger hunt.

-Some of the items on the RAK list include:
+Some of the rules on the RAK list include:

 - Buy a bouquet and deliver it to someone in the hospital